japila-books/apache-spark-internals/docs/history-server/ApplicationCacheOperations.md

 |===

 [[implementations]]
-NOTE: xref:HistoryServer.adoc[HistoryServer] is the one and only known implementation of <<contract, ApplicationCacheOperations contract>> in Apache Spark.
+NOTE: HistoryServer.md[HistoryServer] is the one and only known implementation of <<contract, ApplicationCacheOperations contract>> in Apache Spark.